Today's Top Gainer

 Business Responsibility Report

-Nestls approach to business is Creating Shared Value or Saanjhapan as used by your Company and it is about the impact of the business and engagement through it.
-Your Company has been conducting business in a way that both deliver long-term shareholder value and benefit society under approach of "Creating Shared Value" (hereinafter CSV).
+Nestles approach to business is Creating Shared Value or SaanjhapanRs. as used by your Company and it is about the impact of the business and engagement through it.
+Your Company has been conducting business in a way that both deliver long-term shareholder value and benefit society under approach of Creating Shared ValueRs. (hereinafter CSV).

 The Report given by M/s.
 B S R & Co.
 LLP, Chartered Accountants on the financial statements of the Company for the year 2017 is part of the Annual Report.
 There has been no qualification, reservation or adverse remark or disclaimer in their Report.
 During the year under review, the Auditors had not reported any matter under Section 143 (12) of the Act, therefore no detail is required to be disclosed under Section 134 (3)(ca) of the Act.

 The Secretarial Audit was carried out by M/s.
 S.N.
-Ananthasubramanian & Co.,Company Secretaries (PCS Registration No. 1774) for the financial year 2015.
-The Report given by the Secretarial Auditors is annexed as Annexure 5 and forms integral part of this Report.
+Ananthasubramanian & Co.,Company Secretaries (PCS Registration No. 1774) for the financial year 2017.
+The Report given by the Secretarial Auditors is annexed as Annexure - 5 and forms an integral part of this Boards Report.
 There has been no qualification, reservation or adverse remark or disclaimer in their Report.
 During the year under review, the Secretarial Auditors had not reported any matter under Section 143 (12) of the Act, therefore no detail is required to be disclosed under Section 134 (3) (ca) of the Act.

-In terms of Section 204 of the Act, read with the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Audit Committee, the Board of Directors had appointed M/s.
+In terms of Section 204 of the Act, read with the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Audit Committee recommended and the Board of Directors appointed M/s.
 S.N.
-Ananthasubramanian & Co., Company Secretaries (PCS Registration No.1774) as the Secretarial Auditors of the Company in relation to the financial year 2016.
+Ananthasubramanian & Co., Company Secretaries (PCS Registration No.1774) as the Secretarial Auditors of the Company in relation to the financial year ending 31st December, 2018.
 The Company has received their written consent that the appointment is in accordance with the applicable provisions of the Act and rules framed thereunder.